Wondering what is the range of Cyber Security salary in India?

 With a significantly soaring demand for cybersecurity professionals coupled with the lucrative salaries they offer, a cybersecurity career is becoming one of the most sought-after career options now.
 If you want to pursue this profession, upGrad and IIIT-B can help you with a PG Diploma in Software Development Specialization in Cyber Security.
 The course offers specialization in application security, cryptography, data secrecy, and network security.

 The course consists of over 7 case studies and projects that provide you with the much-needed hands-on experience, besides theoretical knowledge.
 The course includes a capstone project that validates your understanding and knowledge at the end of the program.
+It is one of the most successful courses in cybersecurity in India with more than 40,000 learners, 300+ hiring partners and has EMI options for learners.

 The course is designed for IT and technology professionals, data professionals, IT and technical project leads and managers, testing professionals, and Java and other coding professionals and prepares you for various cybersecurity domain positions, including cybersecurity engineers, cybersecurity experts, and software developers.
 You need to have a Bachelor’s degree in attending the course, and no prior coding experience is required.